AnmolSinha1201/MOSES/ScriptingDocumentation.md

 variable = expression1 ? expression1 : expression2
 ```

-Loops
+<a name="loops"></a>Loops
 -------------
 ```
 while (someCondition)
     //inline code
 while (someCondition
 {
     //block code
 }
 ```
 ```
 loop (iterationCount i)
     //repeats the code for given iterations i
 ```
 ```
 loopParse(string, delimiter)
     //repeat for EACH delimiter value
 ```
 ```
 for(initialization; condition; increment)
     //repeat the code till condition is met.
 ```

 * current iteration index can be accessed using variable ```M_Index```